-We thank David Fenwick Sr for assistance in collecting fan worms, as well as Sue Scott from the Helford Voluntary Marine Conservation Group for oversight of animal collection.
-We also thank Sophie Banham at the Plymouth Marine Biological Association and Chris Lowe at the University of Exeter, Penryn Campus, for use of aquaria during collection.
-We thank Nicholas Roberts, Martin How and Eric Warrant for enlightening discussions about the work.
+We would like to thank David Fenwick Snr. for assistance in collecting fan worms as well as Sue Scott from the Helford Voluntary Marine Conservation Group for oversight of animal collection.
+We also thank Sophie Banham at the Plymouth Marine Biological Association and Chris Lowe at the University of Exeter, Penryn Campus for use of aquaria during collection.
+We thank Nicholas Roberts, Martin How, and Eric Warrant for enlightening discussions about the work.